 PC Zone:“The best Doom-inspired game to date, based on Star Wars.
 Overall 95%.”

-“Overall the game has a good storyline and is fun, even for non-Star Wars gamers.
+“Overall the game has a good storyline and is fun, even for non-Star Wars fans.
 Some of the controls need a little fine tuning but the number of weapons you can use, the level designs and familiar phrases such as “There he is, blast him!” make this game worth playing.
-However, single player limits the replay value a bit.”
+However, the game does have limited replay value.”

 What are your memories of Dark Forces?
 I would love to hear your thoughts, and don’t for get to follow and subscribe so that you don’t miss my latest reviews!
 You can also find me on Instagram: @nicklovestogame.